 As part of the services provided to SMBs, PEOs handle sensitive payroll responsibilities and tax administration on behalf of their clients.
 It’s important to choose a PEO that is certified by the IRS as a Certified Professional Employer Organization (CPEO).
 This ensures the PEO adheres to various financial and tax reporting requirements as specified by the IRS.

-In order to be eligible for certification, a PEO must be a business entity with at least one physical location in the U.S., and a demonstrable history of financial responsibility, organizational integrity, and state, local and federal tax compliance.
+In order to be eligible for PEO certification, the company must be a business entity with at least one physical location in the U.S., and a demonstrable history of financial responsibility, organizational integrity, and state, local and federal tax compliance.
 The PEO must also be managed by individuals who have proven knowledge and experience in federal and local tax compliance and business practices.

 Only about 7% of PEOS in the United States are classified as CPEOs by the IRS.
 As required by law, the IRS publishes a list of these organizations and the effective dates of their certifications.
 Access it here.